magento/devdocs/guides/v2.1/extension-dev-guide/staging/Staging.md

 View/Edit option opens the Schedule Update form where you can add changes or just view the current state of the update.
 Also, this form is accessible from the Campaign Edit form.

 An update can be edited or assigned to another campaign.
-When you assign an update to another campaign, you copy it to the campaign you selected.
+When you assign an update to another campaign, you copy it to the [campaign](#campaign)you selected.

 #### Preview an update

-If you click Preview in front of campaign on the Scheduled Changes block or on the Schedule Update form of the Magento entity, you'll see how it looks on front-end with all update changes applied.
+If you click Preview in front of [campaign](#campaign) on the Scheduled Changes block or on the Schedule Update form of the Magento entity, you'll see how it looks on front-end with all update changes applied.

 #### Remove an update